First Man into Space

-First Man into Space (working title: Satellite of Blood) is a 1959 independently made British-American black-and-white science fiction-horror film.
+First Man into Space is a 1959 independently made British-American black-and-white science fiction-horror film directed by Robert Day and starring Marshall Thompson, Marla Landi, Bill Edwards, and Robert Ayres.
 It was produced by John Croydon, Charles F. Vetter, and Richard Gordon for Amalgamated Films and was distributed by Metro-Goldwyn-Mayer.
-Directed by Robert Day, it stars Marshall Thompson, Marla Landi, Bill Edwards, and Robert Ayres.

 The film is based on a story by Wyott Ordung, while the plot was developed from a script that had been pitched to and rejected by AIP.

 Plot

-U. S. Navy Commander Charles "Chuck" Prescott (Marshall Thompson) is unsure if his brother, Lt.
-Dan Prescott (Edwards), is the right choice for piloting the high altitude, rocket-powered Y-13.
-Air Force Space Command's Captain Ben Richards (Robert Ayres) insists that Dan is their best pilot, even though when piloting the Y-12 in the ionosphere, he began experiencing difficulties.
-Dan ignored flight regulations upon landing by seeing his girlfriend (Marla Landi) rather than filing his flight report.
-Captain Richards, however, insists that Dan pilot the Y-13 after being checked out and briefed by Dr. Paul von Essen (Carl Jaffe).
+U. S. Navy Commander Charles "Chuck" Prescott is unsure if his brother, Lt.
+Dan Prescott, is the right choice for piloting the high altitude, rocket-powered Y-13.
+Air Force Space Command's Captain Ben Richards insists that Dan is their best pilot, even though when piloting the Y-12 in the ionosphere, he began experiencing difficulties.
+Dan ignored flight regulations upon landing by seeing his girlfriend rather than filing his flight report.
+Captain Richards, however, insists that Dan pilot the Y-13 after being checked out and briefed by Dr. Paul von Essen.

 At 600,000 feet, Dan is supposed to level off the Y-13 and begin his descent, but he continues to climb, firing his emergency boost for more speed.
 He climbs to 1,320,000 feet (250 miles) and loses control while passing through a dense cloud of unknown material, forcing him to eject.

 The New Mexico State Police report that a Mexican farmer spotted a parachute land south of Alvarado, New Mexico.
-Chief Wilson (Bill Nagy) meets Commander Prescott near the wreckage; the automatic pilot escape mechanism and braking chute operated perfectly.
+Chief Wilson meets Commander Prescott near the wreckage; the automatic pilot escape mechanism and braking chute operated perfectly.
 An unknown rock-like material has encased the Y-13's fuselage; testing shows that it is completely impervious to X-rays, infrared, and ultraviolet light.

 Later that night, a wheezing "creature" breaks into Alameda's New Mexico State Blood Bank, brutally murdering one of the blood bank's nurses; the thing then proceeds to drink vast quantities of blood.
 The next day, a newspaper headline reads "Terror Roams State" and tells of brutal and inhuman slaughtering of cattle on a farm next to the crash site.
 Both the dead cattle and the blood bank nurse show similar wounds.
 When Chuck and Chief Wilson examine the nurse's body, Chuck notices shiny specks around the wounds, as well as on the blood bank door.
 They see the same specks on the necks of the dead cattle; they also find a high-altitude oxygen lead from the Y-13.